-Have you made space in 2018 yet?
+Have you made space yet this year?
 It’s not too late!

 Just the thought of it is appealing: Space.

 Thinking of creating “more space” in your worklife may provoke dreams of no work at all, or a vacation, or sitting at a cafe with a nice cup of tea while you plug away on your laptop.
 There can be time for all of those things, yet it’s easy to make space during those times we set aside.
 What does it look like in the day-to-day, M-F, to carve out time for yourself, your family, your work, and those around you?